WAGO/pfc-firmware-sdk/README.md

 REQUIRE: WAGO-Service-Cable 750-920 or 750-923

 ### 8.5) PFC Onboard Serial Interface X3 "/dev/ttyO0"(9p SubD):
-Is no more owned by operating system Linux it has to be configured to be the console output.\
+Is no more owned by operating system Linux, so it has to be configured to be the console output.\
-This could be easiely be down via the web-confuguration.
+This can be easily be done via the web-confuguration.

 ### 8.6) Get in touch with your PFC the first time